SwiftyP/NFautomaton/README.md

 ## RunAuto

-**RunAuto n** reed description of automaton and example string from file n and check if given automaton accepts given string
+**RunAuto n** read description of automaton and example string from file n and check if given automaton accepts given string